Tuberculosis Vaccine Trial (TB043)

 BCG is one of the most widely used vaccines in the world.
 Several billion people have been given the vaccine over the past 90 years and no serious side effects have been seen in healthy people.
-BCG is usually given as an intradermal injection and is not licensed as an aerosol, although it has been given as an aerosol in three previous trials in the 1960s and 70s as well as in our group’s trial (TB041) with no serious side effects.
-The main purpose of this second study is to collect information about your body’s immune response; however, we will also collect safety data about aerosol BCG challenge to supplement the information from the TB041 study.
+BCG is usually given as an intradermal injection and is not licensed as an aerosol, although it has been given as an aerosol in three previous trials in the 1960s and 70s as well as in our group’s trials (TB041, TB044 and the earlier groups of this study TB043) with no serious side effects.
+The main purpose of this study is to collect information about your body’s immune response; however, we will also collect safety data about aerosol BCG challenge to supplement the information from the completed TB041 and ongoing TB044 studies.

 What does the trial involve?

-For full details of the study, including the changes we have made due to COVID-19, please click here.
+For full details of the study please click here.

 Is there any reimbursement for the trial?

-Participants are reimbursed from £705-£750 for their time and travel.
-An additional £45 will be reimbursed if the optional 12-month visit is undertaken.
+Participants are reimbursed from £705 for their time and travel.
 Full details of the reimbursement can be found in the volunteer information sheet.

 What are the advantages of taking part?